human-V-oid/log_analyzer/Readme.md

 - Users can add, update, and delete temperature data for specific days.
 - Data is stored in a database for analysis and prediction.

-### Weather Prediction:

-- The system can predict the temperature for the next day based on the available data.
-- Predictions are displayed to the user.

 ### Data Visualization:

 - Users can view temperature data on a line graph using Matplotlib.